chibiboba/JS-202/My Notes/Lesson 1 Notes.md

 ### Section

-- `<section>` is also a block level element.
+- `<section>` is also a block level element that represents a generic standalone section of document, which doesn't have a more specific semantic element to represent it.
+Sections should always a heading, with very few exceptions.
 - The `<section>` is part of the main document flow to identify a group of content, but is not a standalone block like an `article`.

-- The `<section>` element is used to identify a thematic grouping of content, which generally, but not always, includes a heading.
-The grouping of content within the `<section>` element may be generic in nature, but it’s useful to identify all of the content as related.

 - The `<section>` element is commonly used to break up and provide hierarchy to a page.

 ```html